 then write the notes you just sang on the board like this:

 Step 3.
 Sing the notes horizontally now, as a melody (line beginning with d, then line beginning with m, then line beginning with s) like this:

 Step 4.
 Discuss why this melody is hard to sing (strange leaps etc).
 Move the notes around within each vertical chord to make the melody more logical and easier to sing.
 For example, if you swap the fa at the bottom of the second chord with the do at the top of that chord then the first two notes you sing in the melody will both be do Sing your new melody firstly as a melody, then as a canon.

 Step 5.
 Finally add passing notes to make the melody more interesting.
 Add passing notes to only one part per bar or it may sound messy e.g.:

 How beautiful is that???

-You can add auxiliary notes, suspensions and other great compositional devices in a way that will make them come alive to your students!
+You can add auxiliary notes, suspensions and other great compositional devices in a way that will make these chord canons come alive to your students!